How do you split the house if you split up? What are your property rights?

 - Joint Tenants – both parties have a 50/50 equal share in the property.

 - Tenants in Common – one party has more of a share than the other.
-If you and your partner/spouse split up and want to end the Joint Tenancy, then you need to write to your ex to inform them.
+If you and your partner/spouse split up and want to end the Joint Tenancy, you need to write to your ex to inform them.
 However, they don’t have to agree to go along with it.

-If you remain on the mortgage, then it is wise to contact your mortgage lender to explain that you and your partner/spouse have separated.
-Doing this will prevent your either party from taking cash out by increasing the mortgage on the property or even taking out other loans on the property without your knowledge or consent.
+If you remain on the mortgage, it is wise to contact your mortgage lender to explain that you and your partner/spouse have separated.
+Doing this will prevent either party from taking cash out by increasing the mortgage or even taking out other loans on the property without your knowledge or consent.
 They can also help you if you’re unsure you can manage the payments as you no longer have your partner/spouse contributing towards it.
 One way is a ‘guarantor mortgage’ – it allows a close friend or relative to pay your mortgage payments for you if you find yourself struggling.

 If the Property is in One Person’s Name